rajammanabrolu/rajammanabrolu.github.io/index.md

 ---
 **Prithviraj's Home** Score: 0

 >Welcome.
-You have arrived at the home of Prithviraj (a.k.a The "Earth King" in Sanskrit).
+You have arrived at the home of Prithviraj (a.k.a The "Earth King" when translated from Sanskrit).
 You see a plaque with an inscription below a picture of him at the door.
 What do you do?

 \>examine plaque